-Students who do not benefit from academic probation or who demonstrate an abrupt decline in academic progress will be suspended and advisors will be notified.
-Suspension is deemed appropriate when it is apparent that the student needs a break from studies at Central so they can prioritize their academic goals and ultimately return and achieve a Central degree.
-Students are suspended for a minimum of two semesters; however, first-year students may apply for reentry after one semester of suspension.
-Students who have been suspended are not eligible to enroll in summer classes at Central College until after being approved for reentry.
-A transcript notation will indicate that a student has been suspended for academic reasons (i.e. academic suspension MM/DD/YYYY).
+Students who have not benefitted from academic probation or who demonstrate an abrupt decline in academic progress will be suspended.
+Suspension is deemed appropriate when it is apparent that the student needs a break from studies at Central to prioritize their academic goals and ultimately return and achieve a Central degree.
+Students are suspended for a minimum of two semesters; however, first-year students may apply for re-entry after one semester of suspension.
+Students who have been suspended are not eligible to enroll in summer classes at Central College until after being approved for re-entry.
+A transcript notation will indicate that a student has been suspended for academic reasons (e.g., academic suspension MM/DD/YYYY).

-Students wishing to return to Central College following the suspension period must apply for re-entry through the associate dean of academic affairs.
+Students wishing to return to Central College following the suspension period must apply for re-entry by contacting in writing the associate dean of curriculum and faculty development.
 The re-entry request will be evaluated in light of interim experiences that reflect increased readiness to succeed academically.
-Students have a greater likelihood of being approved for re-entry if they show evidence of growth by successfully completing courses at another accredited institution, securing counseling to resolve personal issues, etc. For more information, contact the associate dean of academic affairs.
+Students have a greater likelihood of being approved for re-entry if they show evidence of growth; this can be accomplished by successfully completing courses at another accredited institution, securing counseling to resolve personal issues, engaging in work opportunities that demonstrate success, or similar opportunities.